AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data_API.md

 | WeightedStandardDeviation          | 2048              |
 | WeightedPopulationStandardDeviation | 4096              |

+Count, Minimum, Maximum, and Range are based only on stored events and do not include interpolated values.
+Mean, Standard Deviation, Skewness, and Kurtosis are event-weighted calculations.
+Total, Weighted Mean, WeightedStandardDeviation, and WeightedPopulationStandardDeviation are index-weighted calculations.

 Currently, these values can only be calculated for properties of the following types:

 | Type           | SdsTypeCode |